Ralph Klein (basketball): National teams

 As head coach of the senior Israeli national team, Klein won a silver medal at the 1979 EuroBasket, and also finished in sixth place at the 1981 EuroBasket and the 1983 EuroBasket.
 In 1983, he unexpectedly announced his appointment as the head coach of the senior West German national team.

 Klein led the West German national team to an eighth-place finish at the 1984 Summer Olympic Games, and to a fifth-place finish at the 1985 EuroBasket, which was held on West German home soil.

 Personal life

 In 2007, Klein was diagnosed as suffering from colorectal cancer, and he was believed to be on his deathbed.
 However, his health improved and he even went back to coaching.

 He died of cancer on August 7, 2008, at Sheba Medical Center, in Tel HaShomer.

 Awards

+In 1978, he was awarded the Herzl Prize for sports.

 In 2006, Klein was awarded the Israel Prize for sport, along with former football goalkeeper Ya'akov Hodorov.